sighupio/fury-getting-started/fury-next-on-eks/README.md

 > 💡 **Advanced**: you can bring your own VPC and VPN instead of creating it with furyctl.
 Both are optional.

-More details about the infrastructure provisioner can be found [here][provisioner-infrastructure-aws-reference].
+More details about the infrastructure provisioner can be found [here][provisioner-infrastructure-aws-reference-vpc] and [here][provisioner-infrastructure-aws-reference-vpn].

 ### Kubernetes section